ACCESS

 tokaido-shinkansen-banner-edit

 While both are shinkansen stations, there is no direct shinkansen service between Kyoto and Nagano.
-Running from Shin-Osaka Station to Tokyo Station, the Tokaido Shinkansen stops at Kyoto Station as it runs east toward Central Japan, connecting with the Hokuirku Shinkansen – bound for Kanazawa via Nagano – at Tokyo.
+Running from Shin-Osaka Station to Tokyo Station, the Tokaido Shinkansen stops at Kyoto Station as it runs east toward Central Japan, connecting with the Hokuirku Shinkansen – bound for Tsuruga via Nagano – at Tokyo.
 It’s important to note that if you are headed to Nagano from Kyoto, heading to Tokyo to use the Hokuriku Shinkansen isn’t the only possible route – see below for details.
-With that said, let’s now consider the:
+With that said, let’s now consider the following:

 TOKAIDO SHINKANSEN